On the representation and learning of monotone triangular transport maps: Triangular transport for density estimation and simulation

-We consider the unsupervised learning problem of approximating a target probability density function $\pi(\bx)$ defined on $\mathbb{R}^d$ using i.i.d.\thinspace samples from $\pi$.
-Our objective is to construct a differentiable transport map $S\colon\mathbb{R}^d\rightarrow \mathbb{R}^d$ such that the pullback density
+Consider the unsupervised learning problem of approximating a target probability density function $\pi$ defined on $\mathbb{R}^d$, given an i.i.d.\ sample from $\pi$.
+Our goal is to construct a sufficiently smooth and invertible map $S\colon\mathbb{R}^d\rightarrow \mathbb{R}^d$ such that the pullback density

-is an approximation to $\pi$.
-Here, we choose $\eta$ to be the probability density function of the standard normal distribution on $\mathbb{R}^d$.
-With this choice, $S$ \emph{pushes forward} the random vector $\bX\sim\pi$ into a standard normal vector $S(\bX)\sim\eta$.
-For an invertible $S$, we can generate samples from $\pi$ by generating samples $\bz\sim\eta$ and evaluating $S^{-1}(\bz)$.